E3

 • Access defrost sensor: Remove food and shelves, then take off the rear interior panel to expose the evaporator.
 The defrost sensor is often clipped to the evaporator tubing or attached near the defrost heater.

 • Visual inspection: Look for a small plastic-encased sensor with two wires.
-Check for cracked casing, melted plastic, or wires damaged by ice or heater heat.
+Check for a cracked casing, melted plastic, or wires damaged by ice or heater heat.

 • Check wiring: Follow the sensor wires to the connector.
 Ensure the connector is fully seated and free of corrosion.
 Repair any obvious breaks with proper crimp connectors and heat-shrink tubing.